luadch/database_converter/README.md

-# Flex2Luadch by Sopor
+# Flex2Luadch

 ## Description:

-add here your app description
+Flex2Luadch will help you convert the user database from Flexhub to Luadch.